g-aniketh/coxistai-startup-acc/TESTING_WORKFLOW.md

 3. Example: For "Payment" voucher type:
    - Add a series: Name "PAY-2025", Prefix "PAY-", Suffix ""
    - Click **Add Series**
-4. **Verify**: Series appear under each voucher type with their details
+4. **Verify**: Series appear under each voucher type card with their details, and the preview button shows the formatted number that will be used

 ---